JulienGitHub/PTCGL_Redeemer/README.md

 # PTCGL Python Redeemer

-Uses Selenium to redeem codes from the Pokémon webpage : pip install selenium
+Uses Selenium to redeem codes from the Pokémon webpage : pip install seleniumbase

 A codes.txt file is needed in the same directory (1 code per line)